 You can discontinue use of the Services at any time.
 In order to completely cease use of the Services we recommend you remove your Firefox Client or disconnect from the Services, as applicable, and remove your User Data from our servers.
 Here’s how:

+Uninstalling/Deactivating

-If you installed the Firefox Sync Add-on, go to the “Tools” menu in Firefox, click on “Add-ons,” select “Firefox Sync,” and click “Uninstall.”
+If you installed the Firefox Sync Add-on, go to the “Tools” menu if you’re a Windows user or the Preferences window if you’re a Mac user in Firefox, click on “Add-ons,” select “Firefox Sync,” and click “Uninstall.”

-If Firefox Sync came pre-installed with your Firefox browser, go to the “Tools” menu, highlight “Sync,” and click “Disconnect.”
+If Firefox Sync came pre-installed with your Firefox browser, (i) if you’re a Windows user, go to the “Tools” menu, select “Options,” then select “Sync,” and click “Deactivate this device,” (ii) if you’re a Mac user, go to the “Preferences” window, select “Sync,” and click “Deactivate this device.”

+If Firefox Sync came pre-installed with your Firefox browser on a smart phone, go to “Preferences,” click on the “Details” button under Sync, and click “Disconnect.”

 If you installed the Firefox Home app on your iPhone, delete the application by following the instructions provided by Apple.

-After doing the above, go to https://services.mozilla.com/delete-account/, and submit the form to request deletion of your Account Data and User Data from our servers.
+After doing the above, go to https://account.services.mozilla.com and log in with your user name and password.
+Choose Delete Account from the menu, and then re-enter your password to confirm that you wish to delete your account including deleting your Account Data and User Data from our servers (other than weblogs)."

 Third Party Client Developers